 Not all graduate certificate programs in counseling and psychology will require supervised clinical hours, but programs that specifically prepare students for state licensure as a counselor or psychologist will.
 These requirements will vary from subdiscipline to subdiscipline, and from state to state, but generally include a supervised internship and/or practicum housed within the curriculum.

-Even with online programs, this requirement will be included; however, the school will often coordinate with the student to find a local placement at an eligible location.
+Even with online programs, students will have to adhere to this requirement.
+However, the school will often coordinate with the student to find a local placement at an eligible location.

 Featured Online Graduate Certificate Programs in Counseling & Psychology

-Purdue University Global offers an online graduate certificate for working professionals who wish to broaden their knowledge of industrial/organizational psychology in business and organizational settings.
+Purdue Global offers an online graduate certificate for working professionals who wish to broaden their industrial/organizational psychology knowledge in business and organizational settings.
 Coursework is focused on the latest learnings in human resources management and organizational leadership, including management, employee development, job motivation techniques, and training and evaluation.

-Students also complete a field placement that will integrate academic knowledge and practical experience.
-The 30-credit program may be counted towards the completion of a master’s degree at Purdue Global.
+Students also complete a field placement integrating academic knowledge and practical experience.
+The 30-credit program may be counted towards completing a master’s degree at Purdue Global.

 - Location: Indianapolis, IN